History of professional baseball in Nashville, Tennessee: Xpress (1993–1994)

-Nashville hosted two minor league teams during 1993 and 1994 seasons as the city became a temporary home to the Nashville Xpress, a displaced Southern League team previously known as the Charlotte Knights.
+Nashville hosted two minor league teams during the 1993 and 1994 seasons as the city became a temporary home to the Nashville Xpress, a displaced Southern League team previously known as the Charlotte Knights.
 This came about after the 1992 season when Charlotte, North Carolina, acquired a Triple-A expansion team in the International League, leaving the Southern League franchise in need of a new home.
 Larry Schmittou, president of the Triple-A Nashville club, offered to let the displaced team play at Greer Stadium until a permanent home could be found.
 Schmittou and the Sounds' staff served as caretakers of the team, which was the Double-A affiliate of the Minnesota Twins.
 To accommodate an additional club at Greer, the Xpress' home games were scheduled for during the Sounds' road trips.
 They left Nashville to play on an interim basis in Wilmington, North Carolina, where they were known as the Port City Roosters in 1995 and 1996.
 The franchise eventually landed in Mobile, Alabama, as the Mobile BayBears in 1997.